• Skip to main content

 Love Nutella?
 Then you’re going to love this Nutella blondies recipe: it’s gooey, delicious and so easy to make.
 Serve with ice cream for the perfect dessert ever!

-Soft, moist and gooey vanilla blondies topped with enticing swirls of Nutella; these blondies not only taste good but look good too!
-They’re a delicious and decadent dessert that’s so simple to make, perfect for anyone wanting to bake a sweet treat quick.
+Soft, moist and gooey vanilla blondies topped with enticing swirls of Nutella; these blondies not only taste good but look so good too!

-My favourite part of this dessert is the contrasting marbled swirls of Nutella, it’s an absolute stunning design and is so easy to recreate.
-I created a similar look with my Biscoff Brownies recipe.
-This is the ultimate blondies dessert perfect for Nutella lovers and to use up any spare Nutella in the house.
+My favourite part?
+The contrasting marbled swirls of Nutella, it’s an absolute stunning design and is so easy to recreate.
+I created a similar look with my Biscoff Brownies recipe too.

 Are Blondies Meant To Be Gooey In The Middle?